carpentries/instructor-training/_episodes/03-expertise.md

 ### Mind The Gap

-The problem with this is that when you are used to going from A to E in a single leap, it can be very hard to remember that novices need to walk through B, C, and D to understand the connection.
+The problem with this is that when you are used to going from A to E in a single leap, it can be very hard to remember that novices need to go through B, C, and D to understand the connection.
 Experts are frequently so familiar with their subject that they can no longer imagine what it is like to *not* understand the world that way.
 This phenomenon is known in the literature as an *expert blind spot*.